About the Medicare reforms

 Historically, there have been two versions of the program, the full program and a partial program.
 As of January 1, 2024, the partial program was eliminated.
 With full benefits, the majority, if not all, out-of-pocket costs for prescription medications will be covered.

-For one-on-one assistance with Extra Help, contact your State Health Insurance Assistance Program (SHIP) at ShipHelp.org or call 1-877-839-2675 to get the number for your local SHIP.
+- If you need help with your application, contact your State Health Insurance Assistance Program (SHIP) at ShipHelp.org or call 1-877-839-2675 to get the number for your local SHIP.

 Vaccine full coverage